BonsaiDen/JavaScript-Garden/doc/objects.md

     2.toString(); // raises SyntaxError

-There are a couple of workarounds which can be used in order make number literals act as object too.
+There are a couple of workarounds which can be used in order make number literals act as objects too.

     2..toString(); // the second point is correctly recognized 2 .toString(); // note the space left to the dot